filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

   - Insert them into a sharray and take its root.
 - `Timestamp` - A Unix Timestamp generated at block creation.
 We use an unsigned integer to represent a UTC timestamp (in seconds).
 The Timestamp in the newly created block must satisfy the following conditions:
   - the timestamp on the block corresponds to the current epoch (it is neither in the past nor in the future) as defined by the clock subsystem.
 - `BlockSig` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.
+Note that the miner must prefix the block's serialized representation with a domain separation tag (which is presently "BLOCK").

 An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionProof` with values from the ticket checking process.